sonalipatil21/Drowsiness-Detector/README.md

 the user.
 Data graphing will be the method of data communication and the user has the ability to select what kind of graph(s) they want to see.

+### Responsibilities
+- Developed blink detection feature for monitoring eye closures that exceeded a user configured threshold to recognize, alert, and log user drowsiness
+- Implemented analytics and visualization feature that used data collected during user monitoring session to generate various graphs and reports and provide statistics on drowsiness
+- Created GUI windows and front-end components using Tkinter through multiple design reviews and UI validations

 ### Components
 ##### Hardware